 - In pho, you’ll often find thinly sliced meat — everything from chicken to beef to organ meat like tripe; herbs like cilantro and basil; jalapeño; lime; and a handful of bean sprouts served with a side of hoisin and sriracha sauce that you can mix in to adjust the heat or sweetness to your liking.
 These meats and ingredients might make it slightly more difficult to prepare pho in an average American kitchen.

-- Ramen, on the other hand, is available in different forms of instant ramen noodles, and it is easy to add a soft boiled egg to your soup at home.
+- Ramen, on the other hand, is available in different forms of instant ramen noodles, and it is easy to add a soft boiled egg, a nori sheet, and some cooked corn to your soup at home.

 Pho vs Ramen: Nutritional value